Skip to main content

 Once your vendor has created your sandbox, ask one or two people from each user group to try out the activities outlined in a sandbox evaluation document.
 This tool uses the identical use cases each vendor demonstrated to you but has spaces where you can document your experience.

 Another perk of sandbox testing is that it can increase stakeholder buy-in.
 Hearing about what a provider can do versus actually seeing it work makes a difference.
-Stakeholders can witness the benefits of the change themselves, making the concept of a vendor meeting their needs a reality.
+This hands-on experience is invaluable for faculty and students who might be transitioning from diverse learning experiences and are looking for intuitive and reliable platforms.

 Phase Three: Evaluate